abhishek-kumar-code/Redfish_Public/Specification.md

 ###### Allowable values

-The property representing the action may be annotated with the `AllowableValues` annotation to specify the list of allowable values for a particular parameter.
+To specify the list of allowable values for a parameter, clients can use `AllowableValues` annotation to annotate the property for the action.

-The set of allowable values is specified by including a property whose name is the name of the parameter followed by `@Redfish.AllowableValues`, and whose value is a JSON array of strings representing the allowable values for the parameter.
+To specify the set of allowable values, include a property with the name of the parameter followed by `@Redfish.AllowableValues`.
+The property value is a JSON array of strings that define the allowable values for the parameter.

 ##### Links property

-The `Links` property on a resource [references](#reference-properties) other resources.
+A resource's `Links` property [references](#reference-properties) other resources.

-The `Links` property shall be named `Links` and shall contain a property for each [non-contained](#contained-resources) [reference property](#reference-properties) defined in the Redfish Schema for that type.
-For single-valued reference properties, the value of the property shall be the [single related resource ID](#reference-to-a-single-related-resource).
-For collection-valued reference properties, the value of the property shall be the [array of related resource IDs](#array-of-references-to-related-resources).
+The `Links` property shall be named `Links` and contain a property for each [non-contained](#contained-resources) [reference property](#reference-properties) that the Redfish Schema for that type defines.

+* For single-valued reference properties, the value of the property shall be the [single related resource ID](#reference-to-a-single-related-resource).
+* For collection-valued reference properties, the value of the property shall be the [array of related resource IDs](#array-of-references-to-related-resources).

-The `Links` property shall also include an [OEM property](#oem-property) for navigating vendor-specific hyperlinks.
+To navigate vendor-specific hyperlinks, the `Links` property shall also include an [OEM property](#oem-property).

 ###### Reference to a single-related resource

-A reference to a single resource is returned as a JSON object containing a single [resource-identifier-property](#resource-identifier-property) whose name is the name of the relationship and whose value is the uri of the referenced resource.
+A reference to a single resource is a JSON object that contains a single [resource-identifier-property](#resource-identifier-property).
+The name of this reference is the name of the relationship.
+The value of this reference is the URI of the referenced resource.

 ```json
 {